PerronBr826/if-statement-annoying/primm-activity.md

 Answer these questions about the code.
 Be specific in your answers!

 1. Using the code snippet shown above, what would the output be?
+   The output would be "You can buy that tool for less at Home Depot!"

-2. Change the item price to 39.50.
+3. Change the item price to 39.50.
 Now what would the output or look like?
+   There would be no output as 39.50 is not greater than or equal to 49.99

-3. What do you notice about the code that immediately follows an if statement?
+5. What do you notice about the code that immediately follows an if statement?
 How is that code formatted or arranged?
+   It is situated two spaces out from the left side of the screen.

 ```python